tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

     ```
 3. Save `config.py`.

-### Task 0.3: Populate `inventory.yaml`

-This file will store your router inventory.
-Initially, it will be empty or contain a sample.

-1. Open `inventory.yaml` in your code editor.
-2. Add the following YAML content (you can leave it empty or add a sample):
-    ```yaml
-    # inventory.yaml
-    # This file will store your router inventory in YAML format.
-    # Example entry:
-    # - name: MyLabRouter
-    #   host: 192.168.1.10
-    #   username: admin
-    #   password: password
-    #   secret: enable_pass
-    #   device_type: cisco_ios
-    #   port: 22
-    #   restconf_port: 443
-    #   verify_ssl: False
-    ```
-3. Save `inventory.yaml`.

-### Task 0.4: Populate `network_ops.py`
+### Task 0.3: Populate `network_ops.py`

-This file will contain all the backend network operation functions.
+This file will contain all the backend network operation functions, including SQLite interactions.

 1. Open `network_ops.py` in your code editor.
 2. Add the following Python code: